-Material Specification Polyethylene (PE) AWWA C906, DR11 or approved Steel (Yellow Jacket, epoxy lined) ASTM A53, Grade B, standard wall or approved
+Material Specification Polyethylene (PE) AWWA C906, DRII or approved

-5.18.3.
+5.19.3.
 Manholes

-- 1. Precast manhole sections and grade rings shall conform to CAN/CSA A257.4 and shall be manufactured using sulphate-resistant Type 50 cement. - 2.
+- I. Precast manhole sections and grade rings shall conform to CAN/CSA A257.4 and shall be manufactured using sulphate-resistant Type 50 cement. - 2.
 Manhole sections shall be precast reinforced concrete sections conforming to ASTM C478 and CSA A257.4.
 All precast units shall be marked with manufacturer's identification, date of casting, type of cement, and CSA standard. - 3.
 Manhole steps shall be standard safety type, aluminium forged of 6061-T6 alloy having a minimum tensile strength of 260 MPa. - 4.
-All manhole sections shall have flexible watertight joints sealed with rubber gaskets conforming to ASTM C443 and grouted inside and outside with non-shrink grout. - 5.
+All manhole sections shall have flexible watertight joints using flexible joint sealant.
+All preformed flexible joint sealants shall meet ASTM C990 (Section 6.2.1), Butyl rubber sealants and contain 50% minimum Butyl rubber (hydrocarbon blends), % by weight.
+Manhole joints shall meet requirements of CSA A257.3. - 5.
 Manholes shall be fitted with the appropriate cast-iron frame and cover conforming to Class 35B ASTM A48 as shown on the Standard Details (Section 5.19).
 All castings shall be true to form and dimension, and shall be free from faults, sponginess, cracks, blowholes, or other defects affecting their strength.
-Covers shall be cast with a single vent hole and shall be stamped with the Town of Stony Plain logo, as shown on Standard Detail 5-300 at the end of this section. - 6.
+Covers shall be cast with a single vent hole and shall be stamped with the Town of Stony Plain logo, as shown on Standard Detail 5-300. - 6.
 Pre-benched manhole bases shall be used wherever possible with pre-cored connection holes and watertight Duraseal or G-Loc joints or approved equal. - 7.
 Tee-riser manholes shall conform to CSA 257.2 / ASTM C76 for the pipe component and CSA A257.4 / ASTM C76 for the manhole riser component. - 8.
-Perched manholes are required when adding a manhole along an existing sanitary sewer.
+Perched manholes may be required when adding a manhole along an existing sanitary sewer. - 9.
+Manhole covers shall be located outside of vehicle wheel paths wherever feasible.
+Manhole structures should be located outside of wheel paths wherever feasible. - 10.
+The following is a list of accepted manhole frames and covers.
+Other manhole assemblies may be used upon approval by the Town. - F-39 manhole in boulevard - F-80 manhole in road - 11.
+Sealed manhole covers shall be used in low spots where water ponding may be expected and in potentially odorous locations where sewer off-gassing is not ideal.

-5.18.4.
+5.19.4.
 Pipe Bedding Materials